Rotational properties of two interacting cold polar molecules: linear, symmetric, and asymmetric tops: Finite external field

-Finally, we show the spectrum and dipole projections of two 1,2-propanediol molecules as a function of $\theta$ in figure~\ref{sec:E;12prop;fig:theta}.
-The molecules show the expected behaviour, with a smooth crossover between fields in the $\bm{e}_Z$ and $\bm{e}_X$ limits.
-The additional complexity of asymmetric tops becomes maybe more noticeable, with a less clear difference in the dipole projections between states.
+Finally, the potential-energy curves and dipole projections of two 1,2-propanediol molecules as a function of $\theta$ are shown in Fig.~\ref{sec:E;12prop;fig:theta}.
+The molecules show the expected behavior, with a smooth crossover between fields in the $\bm{e}_Z$ and $\bm{e}_X$ limits.
+The additional complexity of asymmetric tops may maybe more noticeable, with a less clear difference in the dipole projections between states.
 In addition, avoided crossings with jumps in $\langle d \rangle$ also occur as $\theta$ changes.

 The mentioned additional complexity of asymmetric tops and high level of near degeneracy makes them less suitable candidates for molecular control.
 In particular, symmetric tops are probably much better options for quantum computing applications due to having better-defined properties~\cite{yu_scalable_2019}.
-Nevertheless, a good understanding of the rotational properties of asymmetric molecules can be important for enantio-discrimination of cold chiral molecules~\cite{tutunnikov_selective_2018}.
+Nevertheless, a good understanding of the rotational properties of asymmetric molecules can be important for further control of cold chiral molecules, such as for enantio-discrimination~\cite{tutunnikov_selective_2018} or rotational spectroscopy~\cite{cameron_chiral_2016}.
 In this direction, a more comprehensive study of the states of asymmetric molecules is needed, which is left for future work.